seppevs/migrate-mongo/README.md

 $ migrate-mongo
 Usage: migrate-mongo [options] [command]

+Options:
+  -V, --version                   output the version number -h, --help                      display help for command

 Commands:

-    init                  initialize a new migration project
-    create [description]  create a new database migration with the provided description up [options]          run all unapplied database migrations down [options]        undo the last applied database migration status [options]      print the changelog of the database
+  init [options]                  initialize a new migration project create [options] [description]  create a new database migration with the provided description up [options]                    run all pending database migrations down [options]                  undo the last applied database migration status [options]                print the changelog of the database help [command]                  display help for command

-  Options:

-    -h, --help     output usage information
-    -V, --version  output the version number
 ````

 ## Basic Usage